pablofdezr/telegram-file-downloader/README.md

 - Support for both public and private channels (with proper authentication)
 - Concurrent downloads to maximize efficiency
 - Real-time progress tracking for each download
-- Pause and resume functionality for downloads
+- Pause and resume functionality for all downloads
+- Session management for quick reconnection
 - Detailed logging for easy troubleshooting
 - Graceful error handling and recovery
+- Option to read multiple links from a text file

 ## Prerequisites